 • Kitchen items: Label boxes and store like items together.
 Plates, china, and glasses will all be fine.

 • Holiday decorations: Lights and outdoor decorations will fare well.
-Even though Santa prefers it cold, we’re sure he’ll be fine in the unit.
+Even though the real Santa prefers it cold, we’re sure your lawn Santa will be fine in the unit.

 • Patio furniture: These pieces are designed to weather the elements and will thrive in a storage unit.